 If — and perhaps when — a recall needs to be issued, you’ll want to have lot numbers in place to help manage the problem.
 What’s more, when you use an automated system for inventory management, you can be alerted immediately to lot information, so you can have everything under control in record time.

 If your business handles products with slight differentiations in color, feel, size, or other criteria, lot numbers for product differentiation are a must.
 They help you keep track of products that are the same but slightly different and ensure certain materials that don’t match or are dissimilar are not mixed up.
 Even if some products are incredibly similar, a lot number gives you extra differentiation so you can tell them apart and distribute the right items to the right places.

 For businesses that sell food and drinks, this is especially important.
 You want to ensure food and drink products are shipped from the warehouse well before their expiration date approaches you’re sending out a safe and prime product.
 Thanks to lot numbers, you can also be alerted if an expired product stays in your warehouse for too long so you can dispose of it, order more, and keep your inventory fresh.

 You may know some of your products are fresher than others because of their lot numbers and expiration dates.
 In this case, your business could strategize to sell the older — and still good — items first to avoid having to dispose of unsold, expired products.

 Lot Numbers and Inventory Management

 Finale Inventory provides small and growing businesses with an excellent system that covers everything from order management to warehouse management across multiple channels.
 In short, it helps you keep track of your entire business from your computer or the palm of your hand, giving you incredible ease of access and control management.
-To get started with Finale Inventory, you can visit the main site to begin a free trial, check out pricing, or take a video tour to learn more about how this cloud-based system works for you and your business.
+Your clientele will experience impeccable order accuracy and quick fulfillment, and you can build a brand reputation for speed, quality, and customer focus.